fishjam-dev/membrane_rtc_engine/README.md

 ## Developing

-To make the development a little easier, we have added `mix integration_test` task, which runs integration tests from `integration/test_videoroom`.
+To make the development a little easier, we have added several tasks:
+ - `mix test.all`, which runs unit tests from the engine, unit tests from each endpoint, and endpoint integration tests,
+ - `mix test.webrtc.integration`, which runs WebRTC Endpoint integration tests (from `endpoints/webrtc/integration_test/test_videoroom`).

 ## Copyright and License